ctlab/true-dist-infer/README.md

+# TruEst: the estimator of true evolutionary distance under the INFER model

 ## Requirements
 You need installed **Python 3** and have bash alias `python` for it.
 Also, some libraries are required: `numpy, scipy, networkx, pygraphviz`.